owncloud/ocis/services/search/README.md

 By default, the search service is shipped with [bleve](https://github.com/blevesearch/bleve) as its primary search engine.
 The available engines can be extended by implementing the [Engine](pkg/engine/engine.go) interface and making that engine available.

+## Query language

+By default, [KQL](https://learn.microsoft.com/en-us/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference) is used as query language, for an overview of how the syntax works, please read the [microsoft documentation](https://learn.microsoft.com/en-us/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference).

+Not all parts are supported, the following list gives an overview of parts that are not implemented yet:

+*   Synonym operators
+*   Inclusion and exclusion operators
+*   Dynamic ranking operator
+*   ONEAR operator
+*   NEAR operator
+*   Date intervals

+In the following [ADR](https://github.com/owncloud/ocis/blob/docs/ocis/adr/0020-file-search-query-language.md) you can read why we chose KQL.

 ## Extraction Engines

 The search service provides the following extraction engines and their results are used as index for searching: